Undergraduate Education: Baylor University

 Medical Education: University of Arkansas for Medical Sciences

-Residency: The Texas A&M Health Science Center College of Medicine – Scott & White
+Residency: Texas A&M Health Science Center College of Medicine – Baylor Scott & White, Temple, TX

-Board Eligible: American Board of Obstetrics and Gynecology; Junior Fellow, American Congress of Obstetricians and Gynecologists
+Board Certified: American Board of Obstetrics and Gynecology; Fellow, American Congress of Obstetricians and Gynecologists

 Originally from Monroe, Louisiana, Dr. Erin Hall-Minnie credits her non-medical family and several dedicated high school science teachers with encouraging her interest in medicine and the confidence to pursue that dream.
 Her academic success and character as a medical student earned her election to the prestigious Alpha Omega Alpha Honor Medical Society.